-In 2070, Urban Neighborhoods offer community, eclecticism and vitality and many fewer cars
+In 2070, Urban Neighborhoods offer community, eclecticism and vitality-and many fewer cars

-Communities are supported with the services and infrastructure they need, especially those whose residents are most vulnerable The block and lot pattern of this and at risk.
+Communities are supported with the services and infrastructure they need, especially those whose residents are most vulnerable and at risk.
 Streets designed for people, not cars, encourage walking, biking and other alternatives to the automobile.
 Public space is oriented toward the community, with funds from new development leveraged to support communityselected projects and improvements.
 Development focuses on key corridors and routes to allow for rail and bus connectivity, enabling easy access to jobs and the rest of the Bay Area.